alx-sch/microbiome_analysis/README.md

 	done
 ```

-#### BWA (Burrows-Wheeler Aligner):
+#### Tools

+**BWA (Burrows-Wheeler Aligner):**
-Purpose:
+- Purpose:
 	- BWA is a software package used for aligning short DNA sequences against a large reference genome.
 	- It employs the Burrows-Wheeler Transform (BWT) algorithm to efficiently align short reads to a reference sequence.

-Usage in the Script:
+- Usage in script:
-- In the script, BWA is used to align the experimental short DNA sequences (reads) against two different reference genomes: the mouse genome and a combined index for various pathogens.
+	- BWA is used to align the experimental short DNA sequences (reads) against two different reference genomes: the mouse genome and a combined index for various pathogens.
 	- The `bwa mem` command is specifically used for DNA sequence alignment using the mem algorithm, suitable for short reads.

-#### Samtools:
+ 	- The alignment results are stored in SAM (Sequence Alignment/Map) format files.

+**Samtools:**
-Purpose:
+- Purpose:
 	- Samtools is a suite of programs for interacting with high-throughput sequencing data in SAM (Sequence Alignment/Map) and BAM (Binary Alignment/Map) formats.
 	- It provides various utilities for manipulating, viewing, and analyzing sequence alignment data.
--
-Usage in the Script:
+- Usage in script:
-- In the script, Samtools is primarily used for two tasks:
-  1. Filtering Unmapped Reads:
-    - samtools view is used to filter reads based on specific criteria, such as selecting only unmapped reads ( `-f 4 ` flag).
-    - The filtered reads are then redirected to a new BAM file (unmapped_to_mouse.bam).

-#### Overall Workflow:
-1. Alignment to Mouse Genome:
-    - BWA is used to align short DNA reads from the experiment to the mouse genome, producing a SAM file (aligned_to_mouse.sam).

-2. Filtering Unmapped Reads:
-    - Samtools is employed to filter out unmapped reads from the SAM file, resulting in a new BAM file (unmapped_to_mouse.bam).
+   	- Filtering unmapped reads from the alignment results.

-3. Conversion to BAM Format:
-    - Samtools is used to explicitly convert the BAM file containing unmapped reads to BAM format.
+   	- Converting SAM to BAM format.

-4. Alignment to Pathogens:
-   - BWA is used again to align the unmapped reads (now in BAM format) to a combined index for various pathogens, generating a BAM file (aligned_to_pathogen.bam).
+   	- Indexing the sorted BAM file.
+	- Generating index statistics for the final BAM file.
+	- Calculating the number of reads mapped to different categories (mouse, pathogens, neither).